SeekND/CaptureTheFlag/README.md

 You are now the proud owner of a CTF flag!

 1. The arduino board can be powered by connecting 5v to the 5v connection OR by connecting it to a power bank via USB.
+2. You can now also 3D print a neat cover for the arduino : https://www.thingiverse.com/thing:2766437
-2. Once you power up the arduino board it will start scanning for all RACEBAND frequencies.
+3. Once you power up the arduino board it will start scanning for all RACEBAND frequencies.
 It takes ~6 seconds to do a complete loop.
-3. Once it finds the first frequency it will change the LED colour depending if you are BLUE TEAM (RACEBAND 1-4) or RED TEAM (RACEBAND 5-8)
+4. Once it finds the first frequency it will change the LED colour depending if you are BLUE TEAM (RACEBAND 1-4) or RED TEAM (RACEBAND 5-8)
-4. Once the flag changes colour it will only scan for the other team frequencies so the scanning takes place faster (~3 seconds for a loop)
+5. Once the flag changes colour it will only scan for the other team frequencies so the scanning takes place faster (~3 seconds for a loop)
-5. Protect your flags anyway you can!
+6. Protect your flags anyway you can!

 ## MODES